jjmartens/jjmartens.github.io/index.markdown

 Currently I am a PhD-student in the [Formal System Analysis (fsa)](https://fsa.win.tue.nl/) group at the Eindhoven University of Technology.
 Before that I did the "Mathematical Foundations of Computer   Science" program at the Radboud University Nijmegen.
 For my master's thesis I spend a semester at the École normale supérieure de Lyon, where I researched origin transducers with Denis Kuperberg.

 # Conference Publications
-- **CONCUR 2023 (pre-print)** - [Computing minimal distinguishing Hennessy-Milner formulas is NP-hard, but variants are tractable
+- **CONCUR 2023** - [Computing minimal distinguishing Hennessy-Milner formulas is NP-hard, but variants are tractable ](https://arxiv.org/abs/2307.05265)\
-](https://arxiv.org/abs/2307.05265)\
     With Jan Friso Groote
 - **FACS 2021** - [A Linear Parallel Algorithm to Compute Bisimulation and Relational Coarsest Partitions](https://arxiv.org/pdf/2105.11788.pdf)\